adafruit/Adafruit_Mynewt/Documentation/00_InstallNotes.md

 This guide fills in some details from the
 [Installing Native Mynewt Tools](http://mynewt.apache.org/os/get_started/native_tools/) page in the official documentation.
-Consult that page to get starting setting Mynewt and related tools up on your system.
+Consult that page to get started setting Mynewt and related tools up on your system.

 ## Installation Notes